deckhouse/sds-node-configurator/docs/LAYOUTS.md

    If the node matches the `nodeSelector` specified in `spec.nodeSelector` of `sds-replicated-volume` or `sds-local-volume` modules, the `sds-node-configurator` module agent will start on the node.
 The agent will discover the `main-safe` and `main-unsafe` Volume Groups and create the corresponding [LVMVolumeGroup](./cr.html#lvmvolumegroup) resources in the cluster.
 The resources can be used to create volumes in `sds-replicated-volume` or `sds-local-volume` modules.

-#### SDS modules configuration example (identical disks, «Partial mirror»)
+#### SDS modules configuration example (identical disks, "Partial mirror")

-This example describes configuring three nodes according to the [«Partial mirror»](#partial-mirror) scenario.
+This example describes configuring three nodes according to the ["Partial mirror"](#partial-mirror) scenario.
 After configuration, six [LVMVolumeGroup](./cr.html#lvmvolumegroup) resources with randomly generated names will be created in the cluster.
 In the future, it will be possible to specify names for [LVMVolumeGroup](./cr.html#lvmvolumegroup) resources created during automatic Volume Group discovery by adding an `LVM` tag with the desired resource name.

 List [LVMVolumeGroup](./cr.html#lvmvolumegroup) resources by running the command: